 Fig. 8.3 shows an example of a maximum wave height map for a big storm in the North Atlantic that occurred on 10 February 2007.
 Here, the maximum wave height refers to time series with a duration T_D of 20 minutes and the number of waves N follows from the relation $N = T_D/T_p$.
 The maximum of significant wave height in the North Atlantic was 15.9 m at that time while the extreme value in maximum wave height is found to be 26.5 m.
 Notice, however, the dependence of the estimate of the maximum wave height on the number of waves in the time series of duration T_D .
 Although according to (8.10) it only depends on the logarithm of N, nevertheless for $T_D = 3$ hours the maximum wave height will increase on average by about 20% giving an extreme value of 31.6 m.

 It is clear that for operational applications a choice for the length of the timeseries needs to be made.
 Buoy time series are typically 20-30 minutes long so initially it was thought that, in order to validate the model results against buoy data, it would make sense to take this period as the length of the time series.
 However, for practical application a timescale related to the changes in the synoptic conditions seems more appropriate.
 This would mean a much longer duration of say 3 hours.
-A compromise was found by choosing a duration of 3 hrs, while for validation purposes we collected 6 consecutive hourly buoy observations making up an observed duration of 2-3 hours.
-The observed maximum wave height is then the maximum of the 6 consecutive maximum wave height observations.
+A compromise was found by choosing a duration of 3 hrs, while for validation purposes we collected 6 consecutive hourly buoy observations making up an observed duration of 2-3 hours.2 The observed maximum wave height is then the maximum of the 6 consecutive maximum wave height observations.
 First results of a comparison of modelled and observed maximum wave height are shown in Fig. 8.4.
 For a first comparison the agreement between modelled and observed maximum wave height is impressive.
 The relative positive bias is about 7% while the scatter index is about 19%.
 For comparison the scatter index for significant wave height for the same set of buoys and period is about 13%.
 We were puzzled about this impressive agreement, because for starters we are actually comparing apples and pears, since the model value is an expectation while the buoy value is instantaneous.
 This puzzle was solved when it was realized that the pdf of maximum wave height is fairly narrow.
-For linear waves its width σ is approximately $$\frac{\sigma}{\langle H{max} \rangle} \simeq \frac{\pi}{2\sqrt{6} \left(\log N + \frac{1}{2} \gamma \right)}.$$ (8.12) Clearly, the longer the length of the time series the sharper the estimate of maximum wave height becomes.
-For a 3 hour duration and a peak period of 10 s one finds $\sigma/\langle H{max}\rangle \simeq 0.08$, therefore the maximum wave height distribution is indeed fairly narrow.
+For linear waves its width σ is approximately $$\frac{\sigma}{\langle H{max} \rangle} \simeq \frac{\pi}{2\sqrt{6} \left(\log N + \frac{1}{2} \gamma \right)}.$$ (8.12) 2Note that the difference between a duration of 2 or 3 hours only gives a difference of 3% in maximum wave height, so this difference will be disregarded for the moment.